 For example, parents might divide Hanukkah so that each parent gets four days.
 One parent might take Christmas Eve and the other Christmas Day.
 For Thanksgiving, one parent might take the Thursday and following Friday while the other parent takes the weekend.

-At Knies, Helland & McPherson, our child custody attorneys are here to help you.
+At Knies, Helland & McPherson, our attorneys are here to help you.
 We will help you create a custody arrangement that works with your schedule and is in your child’s best interests.